makerplane/canfix-spec/src/intro.rst

 .. _advanced:
 .. figure:: images/advanced.png
-   :alt: Advanced CAN-FIX implementation
+   :alt: Advanced CAN-FiX implementation

-   Advanced CAN-FIX implementation
+   Advanced CAN-FiX implementation

 :numref:`advanced` shows a much more advanced system.
-There are three CAN-FIX buses.
+There are three CAN-FiX buses.
 The first two (A & B) are used primarily for flight critical data and they are redundant.
 The most critical pieces are duplicated.
 There are two Electronic Flight Displays (EFD) and two Air Data / Attitude, Heading and